novikovalab/piawka/README.md

 ## Alternatives

 This script shows all strong and weak points of being written in a simple text-processing language of `awk`.
 While combining high speed with not too complicated code, it lacks good error handling.
 It means that with corrupted inputs the script will do its best to produce *some* result silently.
-If one needs a more fool-proof solution, consider some better-developed alternatives.
+If you need a more fool-proof solution, consider some better-developed alternatives.

 For diploid VCFs, one can use [`pixy`](https://github.com/ksamuk/pixy).
 To make it work with polyploids, one would need to randomly sample two GT values from each cell with >2 genotypes (it should not affect diversity metrics much at the genomic scale).